-To see if your own home is at risk from flooding, or if you’re thinking of buying a house you suspect might be, you can look at the Environment Agency’s flood maps for England and Wales online.
+To see if your own home is at risk from flooding or if you’re thinking of buying a house you suspect might be, you can request the Environment Agency’s flood maps for England and Wales.

 Scotland and Northern Ireland have similar information on the Scottish Environmental Protection Agency and Department of Agriculture and Rural Development websites.

-If your house is in an area at risk of flooding, you’ll be looking to do what you can regarding prevention.
-If water levels rise, they will do so quickly, so you’ll need to be prepared and increase the flood defences of your home to limit the damage as much as possible.
+If water levels rise, they will do so quickly, so you’ll need to be prepared and act quickly to increase the flood defences of your home to limit the damage as much as possible.